ubdsgroup/mlcourse-ub/README.rst

-Course webpage for EAS 503
+Course webpage for CSE 474/574
 ---------------------------------------

 The webpage source is in ``./source/``.